matthew-hirn/geo-scattering-graph-data/README.md

 ## Graph Classification of Social Network Datasets

 There are six social network datasets commonly used for graph classification: COLLAB, IMDB-B, IMDB-M, REDDIT-B, REDDIT-M and REDDIT-12K.
-In addition, we also compare our results with 10 kernek and deep learning methods.
+In addition, we also compare our results with 10 kernel and deep learning methods.

 ## Graph Classification Under Low Training Data Availability